bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 ### Dynamic Path

 Modify the prefix of url path, including add, delete and strip prefix.
-Be careful about setting the `order` value in the rewrite rule.
+Be careful with the `order` value in the rewrite rule.

 #### Add Path Prefix